 I remember having the need to write this in September.
 There have been so many reflections I have wanted to write about.
 Time has escaped me really.
-I have been on a holiday with my husband and children.
+I have been on a holiday with my husband and children and want to inform everyone of my experience.

 I had not been to Bangladesh in eighteen years.
 Visiting it as an adult with my own children allowed me to go down nostalgia lane.
 It is strange how our experiences are different as children and now as adults.